Mary, Queen of Scots: Casket letters

 The casket letters did not appear publicly until the Conference of 1568, although the Scottish privy council had seen them by December 1567.
-Mary had been forced to abdicate and held captive for the better part of a year in Scotland.
-The letters were never made public to support her imprisonment and forced abdication.
+Mary had been forced to abdicate and held captive for the better part of a year in Scotland; the letters were never made public to support her imprisonment and forced abdication.
 Historian Jenny Wormald believes this reluctance on the part of the Scots to produce the letters and their destruction in 1584, whatever their content, constitute proof that they contained real evidence against Mary.
 In contrast, Weir thinks it demonstrates that the lords required time to fabricate them.
 At least some of Mary's contemporaries who saw the letters had no doubt that they were genuine.
 Among them was the Duke of Norfolk, who secretly conspired to marry Mary in the course of the commission, although he denied it when Elizabeth alluded to his marriage plans, saying "he meant never to marry with a person, where he could not be sure of his pillow".

-The majority of the commissioners accepted the casket letters as genuine after a study of their contents and comparison of the penmanship with examples of Mary's handwriting.
-Elizabeth, as she had wished, concluded the inquiry with a verdict that nothing was proven against either the confederate lords or Mary.
+The majority of the commissioners accepted the casket letters as genuine after a study of their contents and a comparison of the penmanship with examples of Mary's handwriting.
+Elizabeth, as she had wished, concluded the inquiry with a verdict that nothing was proven against either the Confederate lords or Mary.
 For overriding political reasons, Elizabeth wished neither to convict nor to acquit Mary of murder.
 There was never any intention to proceed judicially; the conference was intended as a political exercise.
 In the end, Moray returned to Scotland as regent and Mary remained in custody in England.
-Elizabeth had succeeded in maintaining a Protestant government in Scotland, without either condemning or releasing her fellow sovereign.
+Elizabeth succeeded in maintaining a Protestant government in Scotland, without either condemning or releasing her fellow sovereign.
 In Fraser's opinion, it was one of the strangest "trials" in legal history, ending with no finding of guilt against either party, one of whom was allowed to return home to Scotland while the other remained in custody.